accelerated-text/awesome-nlg/README.md

 ## Datasets

+- [Box-score data](https://github.com/harvardnlp/boxscore-data/) - This dataset consists of (human-written) NBA basketball game summaries aligned with their corresponding box- and line-scores.
 - [E2E](http://www.macs.hw.ac.uk/InteractionLab/E2E) - This shared task focuses on recent end-to-end (E2E), data-driven NLG methods, which jointly learn sentence planning and surface realisation from non-aligned data.
 - [Neural-Wikipedian](https://github.com/pvougiou/Neural-Wikipedian) - The repository contains the code along with the required corpora that were used in order to build a system that "learns" how to generate English biographies for Semantic Web triples.
+- [WeatherGov](https://cs.stanford.edu/~pliang/data/weather-data.zip) - Computer-generated weather forecasts from weather.gov (US public forecast), along with corresponding weather data.
 - [WebNLG](https://github.com/ThiagoCF05/webnlg) - The enriched version of the WebNLG described at INLG 2018.
+- [WikiBio - wikipedia biography dataset](https://github.com/DavidGrangier/wikipedia-biography-dataset) - This dataset gathers 728,321 biographies from wikipedia.
+It aims at evaluating text generation algorithms.
+For each article, we provide the first paragraph and the infobox (both tokenized).
+- [The Wikipedia company corpus](https://gricad-gitlab.univ-grenoble-alpes.fr/getalp/wikipediacompanycorpus) - Company descriptions collected from Wikipedia.
+The dataset contains semantic representations, short, and long descriptions for 51K companies in English.
 - [YelpNLG](https://nlds.soe.ucsc.edu/yelpnlg) - YelpNLG provides resources for natural language generation of restaurant reviews.

 ## Dialog